raspberrypilearning/scratchpc-interactive-book/en/step_1.md

 Your book should:
 + Have multiple pages with a way to turn to the next page,
 + Have at least one sprite,
-+ Have interactive features on each page.
++ Have interactive features on each page,
-+ Say or do something different with every page.
++ Say or do something different with every page,
++ Have speech or sound effects,

 Your book could:
-+ Have speech or sound effects,
++ Have changing backdrops for each page,
 + Have text or art created in the paint editor,
 + Have multiple 'buttons' on each page.